Jay Bybee: Significant opinions

 On August 21, 2008, in U.S. v.
 Craighead, the Ninth Circuit held that the defendant's rights had been violated when he was interrogated in his own home without first being read his Miranda rights.
 In that case, numerous law enforcement officers had arrived at the defendant's home because he was suspected of having downloaded child pornography.
 In a decision written by Bybee, the Court held that the defendant's interrogation had been custodial and therefore violated his Fifth Amendment rights.

 On November 7, 2008 (but amended twice in January 2009), the Ninth Circuit tackled the issue of due process rights of individuals who were mistakenly placed on the California Child Abuse Central Index (CCACI), a registry for accused and known child abusers.
 In Los Angeles County v.
-Humphries, Craig and Wendy Humphries fought to have their names removed from the CCACI after the courts had cleared them completely of abuse charges brought by a rebellious child.
+Humphries, Craig and Wendy Humphries fought to have their names removed from the CCACI after the courts had cleared them completely of abuse charges brought by a child.
 Because the state of California had no system in place for removing names that did not belong on the CCACI, the Court held that the CCACI violated the due process rights of those who had been falsely accused but could not get their names removed from the CCACI.

 On December 30, 2008, Bybee wrote the opinion for the Ninth Circuit in Gonzalez v.
 Duncan.
 In that case, Cecilio Gonzalez had failed to reregister as a sex offender within five working days of his birthday.
 Because of prior convictions, he had been sentenced to twenty-seven years to life under California's Three strikes law.
 The Court held that the sentence was grossly disproportionate to the crime.

 On August 29, 2012, Bybee, who previously wrote the dissent in a three-judge panel's ruling, authored the majority opinion that found Arizona sheriff Joe Arpaio and special prosecutor Dennis Wilenchik were not entitled to governmental immunity.
 The case involved the alleged false arrest of two newspaper publishers who had criticized the Maricopa County, Arizona, sheriff.
 In an 11-judge en banc hearing, the Ninth Circuit reversed the panel's decision and held the two defendants could be civilly tried for a potential award of damages for the arrests, violations of free speech and alleged selective enforcement.

 On March 24, 2021, Bybee wrote the 7–4 majority opinion in Young v.
 State of Hawaii (en banc), a case that upheld Hawaii's law that requires someone to demonstrate the "urgency or need" to openly carry a firearm in order to do so.